The Employment Law Review: Denmark

 In the event of the employee's material breach of the employment agreement, the employer can terminate the employment relationship without notice, or with notice at the employer's discretion.

-The principles and rules applicable to dismissals (see Section XIII.i and ii) also apply to redundancies, with the exception of the special rules applicable to collective redundancies discussed hereunder.
+The principles and rules applicable to dismissals (see Sections XIII.i and XIII.ii) also apply to redundancies, with the exception of the special rules applicable to collective redundancies discussed hereunder.

-The execution of collective redundancies must take place in accordance with the Act on Collective Redundancies (implementing Directive 98/59/EC), which sets forth a specific mandatory information and consultation procedure before the final decision to proceed.
+The execution of collective redundancies must take place in accordance with the Act on Collective Redundancies (implementing Directive 98/59/EC on the approximation of the laws of the Member States relating to collective redundancies), which sets forth a specific mandatory information and consultation procedure before the final decision to proceed.

 The Act applies where the number of redundancies within 30 days exceeds: